debdip4/soil_classification_annam/README.md

-## Soil Classification using Deep Learning
+## Soil Classification Hackathon Challenge-1

 This project performs soil type classification using a deep learning model trained on soil spectral or feature data.
 The model is developed in PyTorch and evaluated with metrics such as Accuracy and F1-score.